Quantum oscillations in Dirac magnetoplasmons: Results

-For comparison, we also show in Fig.~\ref{fig:1} the plasmon frequency for the full dielectric function including interband transitions.
+For comparison, Fig.~\ref{fig:1} also shows the plasmon frequency for the full dielectric function including interband transitions.
+In the long-wavelength limit, only interband excitations between Landau levels with equal quantum number $n$ contribute to the polarization function~\eqref{eq:polarization}, such that the excitation energy is large compared to the plasmon frequency.
+As can be seen from Eq.~\eqref{eq:polarization}, interband transitions will thus contribute at order ${\cal O}(q^2/\omega^0)$ to the polarization function [compared to ${\cal O}(q^2/\omega^2)$ for intraband terms, Eqs.~\eqref{eq:Pi0LL} and~\eqref{eq:PiHLL}].
+Hence, from Eq.~\eqref{eq:dielectric}, they provide an effective electronic contribution to the dielectric constant $\kappa$.
+This lowers the value of plasmon frequency compared to the value for the Dirac plasma.
+This result is in excellent agreement with the full calculation presented in Fig.~\ref{fig:1}.
 In order to compare calculations performed at different magnetic fields, we choose a magnetic-field dependent cutoff such that the density of electrons in the valence band remains unchanged (i.e., the chemical potential of the intrinsic system remains at the Dirac point).
-Typical interband excitation energies between Landau levels with equal quantum number $n$ are large compared to the plasmon frequency.
-Hence, interband transition will give an effective electronic contribution to the dielectric constant $\kappa$, and the plasmon frequency is smaller than the value for the Dirac plasma.
-These quantitative changes do not affect the quantum oscillations.
+This illustrates that interband transitions do not qualitatively affect the quantum oscillations.

+Note that the quantum oscillations in the magnetoplasmon mode presented in Fig.~\ref{fig:1} are not affected by internodal scattering~\cite{jenkins16,tolsma17}.
+Internodal scattering corresponds to a momentum transfer between different Dirac points that is typically much larger than the Fermi momentum.
+It does not affect the long-wavelength physics.